12 Classic Books to Read if You Like Anne of Green Gables

 In fact, when Pollyanna helped others, she did not feel their grief, hardship, and irritability.
 He leads people to happiness, but can't get there when he suffers.

 However, with the help of her friends, she cheered up and found her own happiness.
 He said to his aunt, "I used to have a pair of healthy legs, which is enough to make me happy."
-She was able to face hardships bravely and try to find happiness from it.
+She was able to face hardships bravely and try to find happiness in them.
 This spirit is commendable.

 Watch carefully, and happiness almost spreads all over the world.
 Living in the world, there are people who love themselves, help others, and even find happiness and encounter difficulties, this is a kind of happiness.